Why Frog Tongues Are So Sticky

 To find out, Noel gathered tongues from the dissection class, and—in the grand tradition of naturalists—prodded them with her finger.
 She and Hu were astonished at how soft the tongues were.
 “It’s like a piece of silly putty; when you touch it, you can’t tell if it’s a solid or a fluid,” Hu says.
 “And they were incredibly sticky.
 Freshly chewed chewing gum is similar, or marshmallow fluff that you can’t get off your hands.”

-When the tongue hits an insect, its superlative softness allows it to wrap around the target, giving as large a contact area as possible.
 The tongue also has in-built shock absorbers—bits of fat and muscle than dampen the energy released by the impact.
 Those come into play when the tongue retracts: They stop the insect from peeling off, despite the large forces exerted upon it.
 “The tongue is like a trampoline and a baseball mitt—it stretches but also catches you,” says Hu.

+“Leopard frogs are known to eat various insects, earthworms and other invertebrates,” says Jenna Monroy from Claremont Colleges.
+“It’s possible that depending on the size of the prey, the frog could activate the tongue muscles to adjust the stiffness and damping of the tongue at contact, guaranteeing a successful capture.”

 “But the very soft tissue is just half of the story,” says Noel.
 The other half is the frog’s saliva.